-Quick to make — and quick to disappear! [and a note from Nava: I’d been looking for a go-to recipe for refrigerator pickles, and was so happy to find this, adapted from one by Nikki and David Goldbeck — I really like mild, half-sour pickles and could never get the balance just right until I tried this version.
-That being said, once you use this easy recipe, if you like your pickles saltier, more vinegary, more garlicky, and/or sweeter, you can play with those flavors in your future batches.
-These are quick and easy, and a lot less expensive than buying jars of good pickles!]
+These quick dill pickles are really quick to make — and to disappear!
+If you’re looking for a go-to recipe for refrigerator pickles, you’ll be happy to find this one, adapted from a recipe by Nikki and David Goldbeck.
+Once you use this easy recipe, if you like your pickles saltier, more vinegary, more garlicky, and/or sweeter, you can play with those flavors in your future batches.
+These are quick and easy, and a lot less expensive than buying jars of good pickles.

 Makes about a quart jar

 - 2 medium unwaxed (preferably organic) cucumbers

 - 1 small clove garlic, chopped

 - 3 tablespoons white or cider vinegar

 Slice each cucumber lengthwise into 8 sticks and then cut those in half crosswise to shorten them.
 Slice the onion into rings.